- Executive Director, Career Development Center

 - MEd, University of North Carolina at Greenboro

 Dana Hamdan is the associate dean of students and executive director of the Career Development Center (CDC).
 In these roles, she develops and manages career programming and outreach initiatives, and leads efforts on student advising, leadership, engagement, and support.
-Hamdan also oversees the International Student Resource Center and the Student Help and Resource Exchange known as SHARE.
+Hamdan also oversees the Center for Innovation & Impact, International Student Resource Center, and the Student Help and Resource Exchange, known as SHARE.

 In the CDC, Hamdan focuses on expanding opportunities for Oberlin students as they explore careers and enlarge their personal and professional networks.
 She launched the Career Communities initiative, which allows students to connect with alumni, parents, and peers who share their passions, and to launch meaningful careers after graduation.
 The initiative includes paid summer internships for participating juniors and seniors and a course tailored to prepare students for the professional world.

 Hamdan developed and runs the Peer Advising Leaders (PAL) program to support first-year and transfer students with their transition to Oberlin life and learning.
 The program connects cohorts of 15 new students with an older student mentor throughout New Student Orientation and the fall semester.
 Each cohort also is supported by an academic advisor.
 The program helps students form communities through the cohort experience, and set a common standard for academic advising. it also ensures that “every new student has a PAL.”

 Building on the success of PAL, Hamdan launched and manages the Sophomore Opportunities and Academic Resources (SOAR) program.
 Cohorts of second-year students work with an older student and faculty member to develop five semester educational plans, look for internship and research opportunities, and build a sense of community within their academic department or program.
 Students also work with career development professionals to prepare for the Career Communities program following their second year.